banzaicloud/koperator-docs/docs/delete-kafka-operator.md

 {{< warning >}}It’s important to delete the kafka-operator deployment as the last step.
 {{< /warning >}}

-1. First delete all *KafkaUser* and *KafkaTopic* custom resources.
-The *kafka-operator* watches these types of resources, and when these are deleted, it removes the appropriate resources from the Kafka cluster.
 1. Delete the *KafkaCluster* custom resources that represent the Kafka cluster and Cruise Control.
 1. Wait until kafka-operator deletes all resources.
 Note that KafkaCluster, KafkaTopic and KafkaUser custom resources are protected with kubernetes finalizers, so those won’t be actually deleted from Kubernetes until the kafka-operator removes those finalizers.
 After the kafka-operator has finished cleaning up everything, it removes the finalizers.
 In case you delete the kafka-operator deployment before it cleans up everything you need to remove the finalizers manually.
 1. Delete the kafka-operator deployment.